mwasilew/jobserv/README.md

 Jenkins.
 However, several design decisions have been made to make sure the service can be highly available and horizontally scalable.

+The main implementation of JobServ is at https://ci.foundries.io.
+This service does lots of interesting CI including:

+ * bare-metal testing for both Linux and Zephyr class devices
+ * tradition CI building of code
+ * building of containers using docker-in-docker
+ * release deployment logic
+ * handling about 20 different CI workers with no perceptible downtime
+ * live updates of the system (including the k8s node updates of the backend MySQL cluster) while CI jobs are in progress.

 ## Yet Another CI Server?

 We had a few seemingly simple requirements for a CI server.
 After looking at